 - From Cloud Console, click on the Navigation Menu > Logging > Logs Explorer.

 Query resultssection click on +Create metric.
 This will open a new tab to create a logs based metric.

 Enter the following options on the

 - Log metric name: Error_Rate_SLI

 - Filter Selection: (Copy and paste the filter below)

 Click Check my progress to verify the objective.

 Task 4.
 Creating a SLO

 After creating a logs-based metric which closely describes the user experience, the SRE team will use it to measure user happiness, these metrics are our SLIs and will be used to define a Service Level Objective (SLO) on the

 recommendationservice.
 You use an SLO to specify service-level objectives for performance metrics.
 An SLO is a measurable goal for performance over a period of time.
-See Designing and using SLOs for more guidance on SLO design and the filters you will use below.
+On the Google Cloud, Anthos webiste, see Designing and using SLOs for more guidance on SLO design and the filters you will use below.